-From December 10, 2018 till December 13 the IT-Tage 2018 will take place in Frankfurt this year.
-I will attend as speaker regarding the field of IoT: “With swarm intelligence on Burglar Hunt” (“Internet of Things: Experiences of an Enterprise Developer”).
+From December 10, 2018 till December 13 the IT-Tage 2018 took place in Frankfurt this year.
+I attended as speaker regarding the field of IoT: “With swarm intelligence on Burglar Hunt” (“Internet of Things: Experiences of an Enterprise Developer”).

 In this talk, we’ll look at a meshed network of things that, in the spirit of a swarming intelligence, are dedicated to a common task and have to team up to agree upon a common solution.
 This scenario presents developers with exciting challenges, as the Internet of Things is, after all, subject to different rules than classic software development.
 From application architecture to deployment, alternatives to server-based solutions are needed.
 The craft of software engineering is thus gaining in importance and opening up new possibilities.
 These possibilities are considered in the case study “iWUFF, the Burglar Hunter”, such as the elimination of heavy-weight layer architectures in favor of a reactive model, which allows great flexibility with strong decoupling thanks to the event-based approach.